glamourAni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - changes owner of the hello file to the user betty.
 4-empty - creates an empty file called hello.
 5-execute - adds execute permission to the owner of the file hello.
+6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to the other users, to the file hello.